 ||Symptoms throughout the day on most days and frequently at night

-Prevention and long-term control are key in stopping asthma attacks before they start.
-Treatment usually involves learning to recognize your triggers, taking steps to avoid them and tracking your breathing to make sure your daily asthma medications are keeping symptoms under control.
-In case of an asthma flare-up, you may need to use a quick-relief inhaler, such as albuterol.
+Prevention and long-term control are key to stopping asthma attacks before they start.
+Treatment usually involves learning to recognize your triggers, taking steps to avoid triggers and tracking your breathing to make sure your medications are keeping symptoms under control.
+In case of an asthma flare-up, you may need to use a quick-relief inhaler.

 The right medications for you depend on a number of things — your age, symptoms, asthma triggers and what works best to keep your asthma under control.

-Preventive, long-term control medications reduce the inflammation in your airways that leads to symptoms.
+Preventive, long-term control medications reduce the swelling (inflammation) in your airways that leads to symptoms.
 Quick-relief inhalers (bronchodilators) quickly open swollen airways that are limiting breathing.
 In some cases, allergy medications are necessary.

 Long-term asthma control medications, generally taken daily, are the cornerstone of asthma treatment.
 These medications keep asthma under control on a day-to-day basis and make it less likely you'll have an asthma attack.
 Types of long-term control medications include:

-Quick-relief (rescue) medications are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your doctor recommends it.
+Quick-relief (rescue) medications are used as needed for rapid, short-term symptom relief during an asthma attack.
+They may also be used before exercise if your doctor recommends it.
 Types of quick-relief medications include:

 If you have an asthma flare-up, a quick-relief inhaler can ease your symptoms right away.
-But if your long-term control medications are working properly, you shouldn't need to use your quick-relief inhaler very often.
+But you shouldn't need to use your quick-relief inhaler very often if your long-term control medications are working properly.